Overcome The Feeling That Your Are Not Good Enough

 But here’s the thing: when you block these feelings of enoughness, you miss the lesson they are trying to tell you and you make matters worse.

 Your negative feelings are a result of destructive programming you’ve adopted in the past, particularly during childhood.

 Maybe your parents always reminded you of your flaws at every turn.
-Maybe your caregivers never considered your needs and input as important.
+Maybe your caregivers never viewed your needs and input as important.

-Over time such an environment would imprint into the child the mistaken idea that something was wrong with them and they must, therefore, be flawed.
+Over time such an environment would imprint into the child the mistaken idea that something was wrong with them and they must, therefore, be flawed or not good enough.

 Later on, this child becomes an adult whose subconscious is convinced of their unworthiness.